-Looking at the market shares, one cannot help but wonder that Micromax, which happen to be a dominating force in Indian market could drop to such level and be the only brand to slip.
+Looking at the market shares, one cannot help but wonder that Micromax, which happens to be a dominating force in the Indian market could drop to such level and be the only brand to slip.
 However, one of the main causes of Micromax’s downfall is that while the brand maintains a steady flow of new launches at regular intervals, these smartphones do not bring anything new to the table.
 Apart from a slight improvement in the specifications of the handsets, all smartphones from the brand are a carbon copy of each other.
-This is the major cause of downfall for the brand.
-Its rival brands like Motorola, Samsung, Lenovo, Xiaomi and LeTV are all bringing cutting edge technology with each new launch and every new smartphone from them are different from their predecessors.
+This is the major cause of the downfall of the brand.
+Its rival brands like Motorola, Samsung, Lenovo, Xiaomi, and LeTV are all bringing cutting edge technology with each new launch and every new smartphone from them is different from their predecessors.

 What can Micromax do to recover lost ground?

-To recover the lost grounds in Indian handset market, Micromax needs to hold its horses and focus more upon quality than quantity.
-The brand needs to understand that by launching hundred smartphones in a calendar year won’t work.
-Launching so many devices leads to confusion only in the mind of the end user.
+To recover the lost grounds in the Indian handset market, Micromax needs to hold its horses and focus more upon quality than quantity.
+The brand needs to understand that launching hundred smartphones in a calendar year won’t work.
+Launching so many devices leads to confusion only in the mind of the end-user.
 What Micromax needs to do is to invest more in research and development, study the competition and come up with fewer but more aggressive smartphones (in terms of specifications and features) that can take devices from the likes of Motorola and Xiaomi, heads on.
-This approach seems to be working for brands like Motorola that only launches three new devices every year but with class leading specifications and each generation of these handsets are class apart from each other.
+This approach seems to be working for brands like Motorola that only launches three new devices every year but with class-leading specifications and each generation of these handsets is class apart from each other.

-Take the example of budget segment in smartphone market as of now, there are already smartphones flaunting full metal body, fingerprint scanner and full HD display among others.
-Micromax need to pull their resources invested in launching higher number of smartphones every year and concentrate them in launching fewer but value-for-money smartphones.
+Take the example of the budget segment in the smartphone market as of now, there are already smartphones flaunting full metal body, fingerprint scanner, and full HD display among others.
+Micromax needs to pull their resources invested in launching a higher number of smartphones every year and concentrate them in launching fewer but value-for-money smartphones.